 Special Occasions

 First Graders LOVE special occasions!
 And at school there are many days to celebrate.
-In fact, if there is no special occasion coming soon, we first grade teachers will create one.
+In fact, whenever no important occasion is on the school calendar, we first grade teachers will create one.

 We celebrate everything, and especially important holidays!
 It keeps our students highly motivated and involved in learning.
-And I often learn a lot too ... especially about love.
+And I always learn a lot too, especially about life, relationships, the human heart and countless blessings.

 Our Christmas Party

-Gifts of all sizes, shapes, colors, and smells were stacked on my desk, ready to be opened …
+Gifts of all sizes, shapes, colors, and smells were stacked on it, ready to be opened.

 “That’s okay,” I said, trying to reassure him.
 That didn't matter one bit to me.
 But I was concerned about him ...